John Lewis Gets An Earful From ‘Diamond’ And ‘Silk’ About Trump [Video]

 “With all due respect, Congressman John Lewis, we know you are a civil rights icon.
 You marched with Dr. Martin Luther King….We know you’ve done all of these things, and we respect that about you.
 But what you’ve got to understand is that…the American people gave [Obama] eight years, and it is sad that you give President-elect Trump eight minutes without trying to throw him under the bus…This isn’t about black, white, or pinstripes.
 This is about we, the American people, and who we voted for.
 We voted for Donald J. Trump.
 And by you speaking that you are looking at his presidency as not being legitimate—what are you saying to ‘we the people’?…if you can’t work for the next president that’s about to come in, and you want to delegitimize his candidacy, here’s what you do: Come January the 20th, Obama…is going to have a moving truck right there in front of the White House.
 How about you pack up your office, and you go there and catch a ride with him?”

 About 19 other federal lawmakers so far plan to join Congressman Lewis in skipping Donald Trump’s inauguration ceremony on Friday, according to the Wall Street Journal.
-Although the elected officials have their reasons, some observers have deemed there absence a form of political theater, in that most if not all of them will be reliable “no” votes for the Trump agenda in Congress.
+Although the elected officials have their reasons, some observers have deemed their absence a form of political theater, in that most if not all of them will be reliable “no” votes for the Trump agenda in Congress.

 In October 2008, Politico reported at the time, John Lewis compared to John McCain and Sarah Palin, the GOP presidential and vice presidential candidates, respectively, to segregationist former Alabama Governor George Wallace, a Democrat who unsuccessfully sought his party’s nomination for president in several cycles and later ran in the 1968 general election on a third-party ticket.